 Irix Mode vs. Solaris Mode

 When monitoring resource utilization using top, Irix mode displays CPU percentage based on a summation of all CPU/cores available.
-For example, a system with four processors can have up to 400% CPU utilization displayed.
-In this case, one running process can take up to 100% CPU of a single core.
+For example, a system with four processors can have up to 400 percent CPU utilization displayed.
+In this case, one running process can take up to 100 percent CPU of a single core.
 This can appear alarming when monitoring CPU utilization in Irix mode even though that only accounts for a quarter of the maximum.

 By contrast, when using Solaris mode, the CPU percentage column’s values are divided by the number of cores in the system.
-In this view all running processes’ CPU utilization totals 100%.
+In this view all running processes’ CPU utilization totals 100 percent.

 Toggling Between Irix and Solaris Modes